ilhan007/ui5con-app/docs/Step8_Detail_add_new_item.md

 />
 ```

-In the `createProduct` we will receive an object containing all the information for the new item to be added to product list.
+In the `createProduct` we will receive an object containing all the information for the new item to be added to our product list.

 ```js
 createProduct(entry) {